DeepLabCut/napari-DLCLabelingAlpha/README.md

 All accepted files (config.yaml, images, data files, list of polygon vertices) can be loaded either by dropping them directly onto the canvas or via the File menu.

-The easiest way to get started is to drop a folder (typically from the DeepLabCut `labeled-data` directory), and—if labeling from scratch, drop the corresponding `config.yaml` to automatically add a` KeyPoints layer` and populate the dropdown menus.
+The easiest way to get started is to drop a folder (typically a folder from within the DeepLabCut `labeled-data` directory), and, if labeling from scratch, drop the corresponding `config.yaml` to automatically add a` KeyPoints layer` and populate the dropdown menus.

 Some useful shortcuts are: